 [formerly Helicopter Emergency Medical Services (HEMS)]

 The Part 135 Air Carrier Operations Branch is the designated lead for the Helicopter Air Ambulance Focus Team (HAAFT) which is responsible for ongoing refinement of guidance and continued support for the implementation of the Helicopter Air Ambulance, Commercial Helicopter, and Part 91 Helicopter Operations Rule, which includes the addition of Subpart L to 14 CFR 135.
-The new rules went into effect in April, 2015 with implementation dates ranging through April 2018.

 A mandatory report is now required to be submitted by all HAA operators.
 The Helicopter Air Ambulance Mandatory Flight Information Report must be submitted within the 30 day period following the end of the reporting period.
 The reporting period will be the calendar year beginning January 1st and ending December 31st of the same year, unless otherwise specified by your Principal Inspector.